 Status: pre-release and under active development.
 The API is not yet stable.

 Most Scala Native projects do not need this plugin.
-Use the official, battle-tested sbt-scala-native plugin unless you need per-OS/arch classified resolution and publishing, or automatic propagation of native link requirements (system libraries, frameworks, etc) across the dependency graph, or direct per-platform control of the native build configuration.
+Use the official, battle-tested sbt-scala-native plugin unless you need per-OS/arch classified resolution and publishing, automatic propagation of native link requirements (system libraries, frameworks, etc) across the dependency graph, direct per-platform control of the native build configuration, or C/C++ libraries built from source and linked into the native build.

 // project/plugins.sbt